Foreign relations of Saudi Arabia: History

+The history of the Kingdom of Saudi Arabia goes back to several centuries.
 After World War II (1939–1945) and during the Cold War (1945–1992), Saudi Arabia maintained an anti-Communist, anti-secular Arab-nationalist policy, often working with the leading anti-communist power, the United States.
 Following the 1973 oil crisis, when Saudi Arabia and other Arab oil exporters embargoed the United States and its allies for their support of Israel, oil revenues increased dramatically, and the Kingdom worked to become the leading Islamic state, spending generously to advance Islam and particularly its conservative school (known as Wahhabism).
 Supporters see this as having purified and unified the Islamic faith; other commentators claim it has eroded regional Islamic cultures.
 (Examples of the acculturizing effect of Saudi aid can be seen among the Minangkabau and the Acehnese in Indonesia, as well as among the people of the Maldives.
 The Wahhabi form of Islam is also perceived in the West as a source of Islamist extremism.